Getting ready to connect

 - Bridge: Mode connects to your database with the assistance of a small helper application installed on a computer inside your network with direct access to your database.
-This enables Mode to connect to your database even if it cannot be accessed from the public internet.
+This solution lets Mode connect to your database even if it’s not publicly accessible.

-Typically, users are able to connect Mode to their database using Direct Connect.
-There are, however, a few common scenarios in which you will likely need to use Bridge and/or seek the assistance of your network administrator to connect:
+Typically, users are able to connect Mode to their database directly.
+There are, however, a few common scenarios in which you will likely need to use Bridge and/or seek the assistance of your network administrator to connect, namely if:

-- You need to be connected to a VPN/VPC or physically in the office to access your database
+- You need to be connected to a VPN/VPC or physically in the office to access your database; or,

 - You need to configure your database to allow Mode to directly connect (e.g., whitelist Mode’s IP addresses), but you do not have access to the database’s configuration console.